Ponytails aren't just for playing sports or surviving bad hair days.

 Ponytail How-to Steps

-Whether you start with wet or dry, freshly washed or aged strands, complete the following steps for creation of your basic ponytail:
+Whether you start with wet or dry, freshly washed or aged strands, complete the following steps for the creation of your basic ponytail:

 1. Make sure that hair is completely detangled and knot free.